robertoalcantara/cextfire/README.md

 ## Configure options
 - firewall rules prefix
-- firewall NAT rules -- we need to check how to embedded this info on network policy.
+- firewall NAT rules -- we need to check how to embed this info on network policy with minimal (zero?) changes.
+- exception networks -- net cidrs cextife should ignore from rules -- need also to check best way to configure it.
 - to be defined

 ## Contribution